(Last Updated on : 17/09/2014)

 Demography of Khammam District

 When the district of Khammam was formed it had a population of 8, 12,993 people but in the present age the population of Khammam district has increased greatly.
-The density of population in the district varies between 51 and 160 persons per square kilometer.
+The density of population in the district varies between 51 and 160 persons per square kilometre.
 The Scheduled Castes and the Scheduled Tribes form a sizeable portion of the population in Khammam.
 There are around 3, 60,154 Scheduled Castes and 5, 58,958 Scheduled Tribes in the district.
 Only 20 percent of the population in Khammam lives in the urban areas.
 The main tribes which comprise a major portion of the population of Khammam district are the Koyas, Lambadas and Kondareddis.
 The tribal population in Khammam account for 13.29 percent of the total population.

 Culture of Khammam District